joelgardner/bnb-book-blog-app/Post1.md

 `npm i --save immutable ramda`

-#### Hot-reloading
+#### The new hotness
-Anther thing: not a tool per-se but, we want to utilize hot-reloading so that our app automatically updates when we make code changes.
+We want to utilize hot-reloading so that our app automatically updates when we make code changes.

 You might say, "*but, the app is already reloading when I change it!*"  That's true, but it completely refreshes the page.
 This is fine for when our app is small and simple, but for a more complex application, a refresh can cause us to lose our place -- or worse -- our state.  *Hot*-reloading simply updates the changed component on the page, without a full page refresh, thus maintaining our state.